Sex During Third Trimester – What Safe, What Not?

 Consult your doctor before you indulge in sex during pregnancy.
 Be aware of the status of your pregnancy and ask the doctor whether you should stay away from sex.
 If you suffer from the following conditions, the doctor may advise refraining from sex in the third trimester.

-- If you suffer from placenta praevia, the placenta is in the anterior spot of the baby’s head and sex may cause bleeding in the placenta and, in turn, may harm the baby.
+- If you suffer from placenta praevia, the placenta is in the anterior spot of the baby’s head, and sex may cause bleeding in the placenta and, in turn, may harm the baby (3).

 - If your water breaks prematurely, then the mucus plug that protects your cervix will also get dislodged, exposing both you and your baby to a lot of infections.
 To avoid any sexually transmitted diseases, you may have to do away with sex during the final stages of pregnancy.

-- If you’ve undergone premature labour in the past, your doctor will counsel you to refrain from lovemaking during the last trimester.
+- If you’ve undergone premature labour in the past, your doctor will counsel you to refrain from lovemaking during the last trimester (7).
 This is because the hormones released during sex may put you in danger of premature labour.

-- Also, if you are expecting twins or multiples, you will be advised against sex in the last trimester.
-Twins usually arrive early and sex may cause the twins to be delivered prematurely.
+- Also, if you are expecting twins or multiples, you will be advised against sex in the last trimester (2).
+Twins usually arrive early, and sex may cause the twins to be delivered prematurely.

 Can Sex During These Months Harm You and Your Baby?

-Sex during the third trimester does not harm the foetus.
+Sex during the third trimester does not harm the foetus (4).
 Your baby is securely placed in the amniotic sac that puts it out of harm’s way.
 The mucus plug around the cervix protects your baby from infections.
-So, you don’t have to worry about her safety.
+So you don’t have to worry about her safety.

-However, women feel uncomfortable having sex during the third trimester for various reasons.
+However, women feel uncomfortable having sex during the third trimester for various reasons (5).
 One of the reasons is that the baby’s head may drop down during the last trimester and cause a certain amount of discomfort and pressure during intercourse.

 Also, the hormones secreted by both partners during sex can cause the muscles to contract to induce labour.
 Hence, a woman with a history of premature delivery will be advised against sex during the last trimester.

 Orgasms during the last three months may cause Braxton Hicks contractions.
 During these contractions, your womb and the baby bump become hard.
-This lasts for some time but does not pose a threat to your health.
+This lasts for some time but does not threaten your health.

 Recommended Sex Positions

-As the uterus grows bigger in the last trimester of pregnancy, some positions become uncomfortable and difficult to perform.
-Here are a few sex positions that you may want to try during the third trimester pregnancy for safe and comfortable intercourse.
+As the uterus grows bigger in the last trimester of pregnancy, some positions become uncomfortable and challenging.
+Exploring comfortable and safe third-trimester sex positions can enhance intimacy for expecting couples.
+Here are a few of the best sex positions for the third trimester that you may want to try for safe and comfortable intercourse (8).

 - The spoon position is a cosy and comfortable position for your growing belly.
-You lie on your side your partner enters you from behind.
+You lie on your side, and your partner enters you from behind.

 - You on top of your partner is a very comfortable position during late pregnancy.
 You can control the pace as per your comfort.
 Just ensure that your partner doesn’t penetrate you too deeply.

-- The edge of the bed position is also recommended during late pregnancy.
+- The edge of the bed position is also recommended during late pregnancy (11).
 Lie down on the edge of the bed with your feet on the floor.
 Your partner can stand or bend over to enter you.
-Just be careful to tell your partner how slow and gentle you want him to be.
+Be careful to tell your partner how slow and gentle you want him to be.

 If you are uncomfortable with penetration, you both can always opt for oral sex or mutual masturbation.